sreyfe/iberz_data/README.md

 notes:

 The data is primarily kept in two
 YAML documents: main and source.
-Main contains translations, source contains source-texts.
+Versions of these documents are kept in folders, marked by dates, which are in the db_versions folder.
+"main" YAML's contain translations, "source" YAML's contain source-texts.
 The main YAML references source texts by their id's.

 Entries in "main" each represent a single translation.
 Each translation can be printed